Super easy vegan korma ready in 30 minutes! A delicious blend of vegetables and spices in a creamy and rich korma sauce.

 - Add the cashews and coconut milk to a blender and blend until very smooth.
 Set aside.

-- Add the olive oil to a pot along with the chopped onion, crushed garlic, minced ginger, curry powder, cumin, coriander powder, cinnamon, turmeric, cardamom, ground cloves and fennel and sauté until onions are softened.
+- Add the olive oil to a pot along with the chopped onion, crushed garlic, minced ginger, curry powder, cumin, coriander powder, cinnamon, turmeric, cardamom, ground cloves and fennel and sauté until the onions are softened.

-*The frozen vegetables you use should contain peas and carrots.
+- The frozen vegetables you use should contain peas and carrots.
 Ours was peas, carrots, green beans and corn.
 If you get a different frozen veg mix that’s totally fine, but peas and carrots are great as the base vegetables for this.

-*Nutritional information does not include rice or poppadoms.
+- Nutritional information does not include rice or poppadoms.